 Granted, this is not everyone’s bag.
 It might even sound like your version of hell on earth — and such a price tag!
-But Orlando has so much to offer beyond Space Mountain, discount souvenir shops and an extremely large McDonald’s.
+But Orlando has so much to offer beyond rides, discount souvenir shops and an extremely large McDonald’s.

 There are lively art and music spaces, a robust coffee shop culture, thriving local food scenes, bungalow-dotted neighborhoods, lakes galore and nearby getaways to springs and beaches.
 Oh, and extremely enthusiastic residents.

-“Orlando, I see it as an underdog town because it’s one that folks underestimate as a theme park town and don’t really take the time to know her spirit,” said Ida Eskamani, a lifelong resident and progressive advocate.
+“Orlando, I see it as an underdog town, because it’s one that folks underestimate as a theme park town and don’t really take the time to know her spirit,” said Ida Eskamani, a lifelong resident.
 “It’s a home of quirky, cool people who are always used to being underestimated and always rise to the occasion.”